rstudio/ggvis/README.md

 R CMD INSTALL .
 ```

 Then check out the various demos in the `demos/` directory.
+Get started with
+`demos/scatterplot.r` and then check out the the coolest demos,
+`demos/interactive.r` and `demos/tourr.r`.

 ## Compared to ggplot2